Skip to main content Skip to office menu Skip to footer

 Attention: Katherine Theisen

-You can also call our office (651-296-4708) to report allegations of wrongdoing.
+You can also call 651-295-1272 to report allegations of wrongdoing.

-Please feel free to send supporting documentation for your allegations to our office by U.S. Mail or e-mail (Legislative.Auditor@state.mn.us).
-Note that we cannot ensure the security of your information when you e-mail us from a personal account.
+Please feel free to send supporting documentation for your allegations to our office by U.S. Mail or email (ola.complaints@state.mn.us).
+Note that we cannot ensure the security of your information when you email us from a personal account.

 Do I Need to Provide My Name or Contact Information?

 You may submit an allegation to OLA anonymously, but that might diminish our ability to pursue your concern.
-OLA has authority in state law to protect your identity from disclosure if this assurance is necessary to obtain your information.
+OLA has authority in state law to protect your identity from disclosure if this assurance is necessary to obtain information about your allegation.
 By providing us with your name and contact information, OLA will have the opportunity to seek any necessary clarification from you regarding your allegation, and this will also allow us to report back to you at a later time regarding your allegation.

-What Does OLA do after it Receives an Allegation?
+What Does OLA Do After it Receives an Allegation?

 OLA conducts a preliminary assessment of every allegation it receives.
 For example, we look at the evidence that has been provided, and we consider the nature and potential impact of the alleged wrongdoing.